niasantiago/Code-Wars/README.md

 # 29 Write a function that takes an array of numbers and returns the sum of the numbers.
 The numbers can be negative or non-integer.
 If the array does not contain any numbers then you should return 0.
 # 30 Given a 2D ( nested ) list ( array, vector, .. ) of size m * n, your task is to find the sum of the minimum values in each row.
 So the function should return 26 because the sum of the minimums is 1 + 5 + 20 = 26.
 # 31 Take 2 strings s1 and s2 including only letters from a to z.
 Return a new sorted string, the longest possible, containing distinct letters - each taken only once - coming from s1 or s2.
+# 32 Your task is to make a function that can take any non-negative integer as an argument and return it with its digits in descending order.
+Essentially, rearrange the digits to create the highest possible number.
+# 33 It's the academic year's end, fateful moment of your school report.
+The averages must be calculated.
+All the students come to you and entreat you to calculate their average for them.
+Easy !
+You just need to write a script.
+Return the average of the given array rounded down to its nearest integer.The array will never be empty.